ZcashFoundation/zebra/book/src/dev/rfcs/0003-state-updates.md

 1. Obtain the highest entry of `hash_by_height` as `(old_height, old_tip)`.
-Check that `block`'s parent hash is `old_tip` and its height is `old_height+1`, or error.
+Check that `block`'s parent hash is `old_tip` and its height is `old_height+1`, or panic.
 This check is performed as defense-in-depth to prevent database corruption, but it is the caller's responsibility to commit finalized blocks in order.